 This can’t be truer than when you speak of surveys.
 When you use the right feedback survey questions for training, it will elicit the right responses.

 Asking relevant questions will reveal how training sessions are shaping up, how participants look at them, and what you can do to improve them, if necessary.
 If you had a web development course, for instance, you can ask whether they can use a website builder

 Tricks like keeping the questions short, clear, and genuine will fetch honest and objective responses from training participants as there is no room for confusion here.

-How to Make Survey Questions Highly Effective
+How to Make Training Survey Questions Highly Effective

 There are always certain ways to create your survey questions.
-It doesn’t matter whether you’re talking about online HR training, customer service training, or channel partner training, the same rules apply everywhere.
+It doesn’t matter whether you’re talking about online HR training, customer service training, or channel partner training; the same rules apply everywhere.
 Among those rules, the following can be helpful:

-- Keep the Questions Short
+1. Keep the Surveys Short

-- Choose a 4-5 Point Scale
+2. Choose a 4-5 Point Scale

-- Never Force Learners to Make Comments
+3. Never Force Learners to Make Comments

-- Sometimes, Use Statements, Not Just Questions
+4. Use Statements, Not Just Questions

-- Avoid Wasted Questions
+5. Avoid Vague Questions

 The length of training was fine.
 If a respondent disagrees with this statement, does it mean it was too long or too short?
 There is no simple way to know.